Birt–Hogg–Dubé syndrome: Kidneys

-People over 20 years of age with BHD have an increased risk of developing slow-growing kidney tumors (chromophobe renal carcinoma and renal oncocytoma, respectively), kidney cysts, and possibly tumors in other organs and tissues.
+People over 20 years of age with BHD have an increased risk of developing slow-growing kidney tumors (chromophobe renal carcinoma and renal oncocytoma), kidney cysts, and possibly tumors in other organs and tissues.
 These tumors often occur in both kidneys and in multiple locations in each kidney.
 The average number of kidney tumors found in a person with BHD is 5.3, though up to 28 tumors have been found.
 Hybrid oncocytoma/chromophobe carcinoma, found in 50% of cases, is the most commonly found cancer, followed by chromophobe renal carcinoma, clear cell renal carcinoma, renal oncocytoma, and papillary renal cell carcinoma.
 People over 40 years old and men are more likely to develop kidney tumors, which are diagnosed at a median age of 48.
 Kidney cancer associated with BHD have been diagnosed in people at ages as young as 20.

 In general, people with this syndrome are at roughly at seven times the risk of kidney cancer compared to the unaffected population.
 Estimates of the incidence among people with the disease range from 14 to 34%.
 Rarely, it is associated with clear cell renal cell carcinoma and papillary renal cell carcinoma.
 If it develops in someone with BHD, renal cell carcinoma occurs later in life and has a poor prognosis.
 Though the types of tumors typically associated with BHD are considered less aggressive, cases of advanced or metastatic kidney cancer have been observed in people with the syndrome.
 Both benign and cancerous tumors can reduce kidney function over time as they grow larger.